galvdat-hthieu/vgupe2024_team8/README.md

       - The system shall allow user to create new records for each medicine or drug received from the supplier.
       - The system shall be able to update or edit existing records, including modifying quantities, expiration dates, or other relevant information.
       - The system shall maintain an accurate inventory count by updating quantities of medicines or drugs received from suppliers.
+      - The system shall support search functionality base on criteria such as medicine name, batch number, supplier information.
    2. Administration management of employee records
       - The system shall provide forms or fields to input personal details, employment contracts and role within the pharmacy, licensing and certification details.
       - The system shall create unique employee ID whenever there is a new employee input.